eventespresso/event-espresso-core/README.md

 	iii.
 Feel free to use screenshots/screencasts to illustrate

 	iv.
-Use url's for the page the issue to place on where possible.
+Use URLs for the page the issue to place on where possible.

 4. Don't "bump" bug reports if we don't respond right away.
 We see every report coming in, but we'll only reply if we need clarification or if we think its invalid.
 Otherwise, we're likely working on a fix and the issue will be updated when the fix is complete.